cghiaus/dm4bem/README.md

     - capacities,
     - temperature sources,
     - flow sources.
-15. Draw the framework for obtaining the *difussion equation*.
-16. Show the analogy between:
+15. Show the analogy between:
     - heat transfer,
     - mass transfer,
     - electrical conduction.
-17. The framework for obtaining models for transport phenomena (i.e.n heat trasfer, mass transfer, momentum transfer, electrical conduction).
+16. The framework for obtaining models for transport phenomena (i.e., heat trasfer, mass transfer, momentum transfer, electrical conduction).
-18. Define the modes of heat transfer and give the expression of conductance for:
+17. Define the modes of heat transfer and give the expression of conductance for:
     - conduction,
     - convection,
     - radiation,
     - advection.
-19. Conservation of energy in steady-state and in dynamics.
+18. Conservation of energy in steady-state and in dynamics.
-20. Definition of sensible heat.
+29. Definition of sensible heat.
-21. Surface phenomena and volume phenomena in energy balance equation.
+20. Surface phenomena and volume phenomena in energy balance equation.
-22. Draw a wall and a window.
+21. Draw a wall and a window.
 Make a thermal network model of this system.
-23. Explain the difference between *Differential Algebraic Equations* model and *state-space* representation.
+22. Explain the difference between *Differential Algebraic Equations* model and *state-space* representation.
-24. Explain the shape and the elements of the following matrices and vectors of a *Differential Algebraic Equations* model $C \dot{\theta} = -A^T G A \theta + A^T G b + f$:
+23. Explain the shape and the elements of the following matrices and vectors of a *Differential Algebraic Equations* model $C \dot{\theta} = -A^T G A \theta + A^T G b + f$:
     - $A$ - incidence marix;
     - $G$ - conductance matrix;
-    - $C$- capacity matrix;
+    - $C$ - capacity matrix;
     - $b$ - temperature source vector;
     - $f$ - flow-rate source vector.
-25. What is the relationship between the eigenvalues of the q-state matrix and the time constants of the thermal model?
+24. What is the relationship between the eigenvalues of the the state matrix and the time constants of the thermal model?
-26. Define the numerical stability.
+25. Define the numerical stability.
 What is the condition for the numerical stability of Euler explicit method of integration in time?
-27. Explain the differences between Euler implicit and explicit methods.
+26. Explain the differences between Euler implicit and explicit methods.
-28. Comment on the advantages and the disadvantages of Euler implicit and explicit methods.
+27. Comment on the advantages and the disadvantages of Euler implicit and explicit methods.
-29. Consider the the model of heat transfert through a simple wall (tutorial 29.
-Explain the qualitative differences between the step response at outdoor temperature input and the step response to indoor heat flow rate.
+28. Consider the the model of heat transfert through a simple wall (tutorial 29).
+Explain the qualitative differences between the step response to outdoor temperature input and the step response to indoor heat flow rate.
-30. Discuss the influence of the intial conditions on the dynamic response.
+29. Discuss the influence of the intial conditions on the dynamic response.
-31. How can be estimated the response (or settling) time of a dynamic system?
+30. How can be estimated the response (or settling) time of a dynamic system?
 What is the usefulness of the response time in dynamic simulation?
-32. How can be estimated the time step for the dynamic simulation?
+31. How can be estimated the time step for the dynamic simulation?
 What can be done if the time step is too small as compared to the time step needed for the problem?

 # Written report
 The report will be written in *Jupyter* notebook, posted on *GitHub.com* and liked to *MyBinder.org*.